Team

 Toufic Kassouf - PhD - postdoctoral researcher

-My research interest is focused on the topic of post-translational protein modifications (PTMs) and their crosstalk with almost every cellular pathway.
-In 2013, I started my PhD studies at Dr. Peter Coopman lab at IRCM Montpellier.
-During my PhD work, I could show that Syk Kinase is involved in the maintenance of the epithelial integrity of the mammary gland via the phosphorylation and stabilization of the E-cadherin/catenin adherens junction complex, thereby inhibiting cell migration and malignant tumor invasion (Kassouf T. et al., 2019, Cancers).
-In 2017, I joined the lab of Dr. Dimitris Xirodimas at CRBM Montpellier, whose studies on Protein Quality Control and Neddylation via the Ubiquitin-like protein NEDD8 have gained high exposure in the past years.
-My postdoctoral research plan combined cellular, molecular, and advanced microscopic approaches to understand the role of NEDD8 and the deNEDDylating enzyme NEDP1 in Stress Granule assembly and dynamics.
-In February 2020, I joined the Dioscuri Centre for Metabolic Diseases.
-The aim of my current project is to define the impact of ubiquitin-dependent signaling events on regulation of adipose tissue function.
-Since the impact of ubiquitination-dependent signaling on adipocytes function has been ignored until now, we believe that our project will open a new research field.
+Starting from my Ph.D. studies in Dr. Peter Coopman's laboratory in Montpellier, France, I developed strong expertise in the investigation of the role of post-translational protein modifications (PTMs).
+I could show that Syk Kinase is involved in the maintenance of the epithelial integrity of the mammary gland via the phosphorylation and stabilization of the E-cadherin/catenin adherens junction complex, thereby inhibiting cell migration and malignant tumor invasion (Kassouf T. et al., 2019, Cancers).
+For the postdoctoral training I joined the laboratory of Dr. Dimitris Xirodimas whose studies on Protein Quality Control and Neddylation via the Ubiquitin-like protein NEDD8 have gained high exposure in the past years.
+Our studies identified the deNEDDylating enzyme NEDP1 as a critical regulator of stress granules dynamics and a potential therapeutic target for amyotrophic lateral sclerosis (Kassouf T. et al., Science Advances, 2023).
+Having completed my training in France, I decided to further widen my acquired skills concerning PTMs.
+I joined the Dioscuri Centre for Metabolic Diseases.
+This allowed me to be introduced to the field of metabolism.
+In the framework of my current postdoctoral position, my key goal is to define the impact of ubiquitin-dependent signaling events on regulation of adipose tissue function.
+In addition, we aim to define the role of translation surveillance pathways in the regulation of adipose tissue function and to investigate their importance for cellular functions.

 Filip Dziaczkowski - MSc - Lab manager and Research Technician